 Howdy, I am currently a PhD student in geology at the University of Wyoming working with Ye Zhang.
-As of now I am collaborating with Los Alamos National Laboratory under Philip H. Stauffer to develop risk assessment toolset and study carbon geological storage in line with the National Risk Assessment Partnership (NRAP), Big Sky Carbon Sequestration Partnership and the US-China Clean Energy Research Center.
+As of now I am collaborating with Los Alamos National Laboratory under Philip H. Stauffer to develop risk assessment toolset and study carbon geological storage in line with the National Risk Assessment Partnership (NRAP), Big Sky Carbon Sequestration Partnership (BSCSP) and US-China Clean Energy Research Center (CERC).
 These projects aim to analyze risks and provide insights into reservoir heterogeneity and how to effectively sequester carbon dioxide into deep saline aquifers with long-term storage safety.

 Professionally I am interested in both engineering and geology.
 I seek to be someone who can communicate to both engineers and scientists.
 Most of my industry and research work so far has involved 3D modeling of subsurface petroleum/aquifer/carbon storage reservoir problems and I am looking to bring as much understanding of the rocks to my modeling effort as possible.
 That said, I hope to gain more field experience and develop novel methods in reservoir characterization/modeling by the end of my program.